-To accomplish that goal, RideFast starts with a 25mm external rim width that, when paired with a 25c tire, allows the tire to form a nearly seamless junction with the rim acting as an addition to the aerodynamic profile of the wheel while also yielding a larger contact patch with the road and stiffening the tire’s sidewall to deliver better cornering grip and a faster, smother ride.
+To accomplish that goal, RideFast starts with a 26.2mm external rim width that's shaped to allow the tire to form a nearly seamless junction with the rim, acting as an addition to the aerodynamic profile of the wheel, while also yielding a larger contact patch with the road and stiffening the tire’s sidewall to deliver better cornering grip and a faster, smother ride.
 Next, extending inward from the tire, toward the hub, our rims maintain their width, when compared to traditional aero rims, tapering less as the rim approaches the spokes.
 Finally, at the spokes, the rim transitions to a blunt edge.

 The combination of the wider rim and tire, flatter sidewall, and blunt tail creates a pocket or “shadow” in the wind as the wheel is rolling.
 This Wind Shadow affords the aerodynamic profile of much deeper traditional aero rims without the weight penalty or difficult crosswind handling commonly associated with those deeper rims.